ranfysvalle02/shapeclassifer-cnn/README.md

-# shapeclassifer-cnn: Learning Shape Classification from Scratch using a Convolutional Neural Network
+# Learning Shape Classification from Scratch using a Convolutional Neural Network

 ## What is a Convolutional Neural Network (CNN)?